Should Women Not Speak One Word in Church? A Close Look at 1 Corinthians 14:34-36

 In fact, though by this time you ought to be teachers, you need someone to teach you the elementary truths of God’s word all over again.
 You need milk, not solid food!
 (Heb.
 5:12, NIV, emphasis added)

-In Greek, “you” and “each one” is generic, which means everyone in the assembly, that is, men and women.
-The only way that traditionalists or restrictionists (who call themselves Complementarians) can exclude women from those generic words is to presuppose that women cannot be teachers in the first place.
+In the two verses from 1 Corinthians 14 and Hebrews 5, in Greek, “each one” and “you” are generic, which means everyone in the assembly, that is, men and women.
+The only way that traditionalists can exclude women from those generic words is to presuppose that women cannot be teachers in the first place.
 But this is the question under discussion, so let’s not assume the answer in advance.

-Further, in 1 Corinthians 12:28 Paul lists three gifts to the body of Christ, even numbering them: first apostles, second prophets, third teachers.
-That verse comes in the context of everyone experiencing the gifts flowing through them as the Spirit distributes them (vv.
-4-7).
+As noted, in 1 Corinthians 12:28 Paul lists three gifts to the body of Christ, even numbering them: first apostle, second prophet, third teacher.
+That verse comes in the context of everyone experiencing the gifts flowing through them as the Spirit distributes them (1 Cor.
+11:4-7).

-So it is easy to believe that women could be teachers of a broader group than just young women.
-Priscilla was a teacher, functionally speaking, so her real-life role clarifies Paul’s general instructions in 1 Timothy 5:9-10.
-Female teachers who clarified doctrines or teachings did exist, though the majority of widows may not have belonged to this group of teachers.
-Yet functionally, in a household setting, it is easy to imagine, as noted, that at least one widow–particularly former priestesses in the temple of Artemis who had really powerfully converted and learned not to dominate in their teaching–taught some gospel truths on some occasions.
+So it is easy to believe that according to 1 Corinthians 12:28. women can be teachers of a broader group than just young women.
+Priscilla was a teacher, functionally speaking, so her real-life role clarifies Paul’s general instructions in the table, above.
+Prisca proves that female teachers who clarified doctrines or teachings did exist.

 Women Really Did Work as–and Were–Overseers, Elders, Pastors: A Close Look at 1 Timothy 5:9-10